caiocezart/docker-node-ci/README.md

 - `make deploy`

-Runs a custom helm template with config values from [config.yaml](config.yaml) and deploy a Deployment and a Service to your currently configure kubeconfig context.
+Runs a custom helm template with config values from [config.yaml](config.yaml) and deploy a Deployment and a Service to your currently configure Kubernetes (kubeconfig) context.

 #### MAKE SURE TO BE POINTING TO THE RIGHT CLUSTER.